hgl/acmehugger/docs/Reference.md

 # ACME Hugger Reference

-Currently, if HTTP01 challenge is used, all HTTP `server`s are added the `location /.well-known/acme-challenge/ { ... }` directive, to not complicate the logic.
+Currently, if HTTP01 challenge is used, all HTTP `server`s are added the `location /.well-known/acme-challenge/ { ... }` directive, to keep the logic simple.
 This might get optimized in the future.

 After an ACME certificate is obtained, corresponding `ssl_certificate`, `ssl_certificate_key` and `ssl_trusted_certificate` directive are added to `server { ... }`.
-No other directives are added.

 ACME Hugger is designed to be idempotent, meaning you can restart it during the process, and it will continue issuing/renewing certificates or wait for the next renew time.

 ## CLI

 `nginxh` passes all arguments to `nginx`, changing only the configuration file path.
+If `-h` is passes, it shows its own help instead of `nginx`'s.

-By default, the nginx binary is search in `$PATH`, but can be specified explicitly with the environment variable `NGINXBIN`.
+By default, ACME hugger runs `nginx` to start Nginx', that name can be changed with the environment variable `NGINXBIN`.
+You can specify a path to avoid it searching in `$PATH`.

 Setting the environment variable `ACMEHUGGER_DEBUG` to `1` enables more verbose logging.